Lewis Hamilton Hair Transplant: True or False?

 Lewis Hamilton’s hair has undergone a staggering transformation since he first exploded onto the global racing scene.

-Photographs captured in 2007, at the start of Hamilton’s Formula One career, show what appears to be a receding hairline.
+Photographs captured in 2007, at the start of Hamilton’s Formula One career, show what appears to be early male pattern baldness.

-And the scalp is clearly visible through his hair, which suggests a lack of density.
+Hamilton’s scalp is clearly visible through his hair, which suggests thinning hair and a lack of density.

-In fairness, the hair’s short length and the strong sunlight in the image above add to the scalp’s visibility.
+In fairness, this particular Lewis Hamilton hairstyle and the strong sunlight in the image above add to the scalp’s visibility.

 But the photograph below, taken in 2010, shows that Hamilton’s hair appeared to have receded further and become even thinner throughout the intervening years.